Geopau13/Blue_cinema/README.md

 # Blue_cinema
-This is a movie website, made it from my favorite movies
+This is a movie website, made it with my favorite movies